purescript-halogen/purescript-halogen/README.md

 - [Open an issue](https://github.com/purescript-halogen/purescript-halogen/issues) if you have encountered a bug or problem.
 - [Start a thread on the PureScript Discourse](https://discourse.purescript.org/) or browse the `#halogen` tag if you have general questions about Halogen.
-- Join the the [PureScript Discord](https://discord.com/invite/sMqwYUbvz6) to chat about Halogen with other PureScript users.
+- Join the [PureScript Discord](https://discord.com/invite/sMqwYUbvz6) to chat about Halogen with other PureScript users.

 ## Examples